joshuacurtiss/mediaplayerwithcountdown/README.md

 # Media Player with Countdown #

-This app displays videos in the designated directory until a target time.
+This app displays media in the designated directory until a target time.
 As that time approaches, a countdown timer appears.
 As the time is imminent, the countdown goes fullscreen.